lietsondsantos/Crypt/README.md

 ## <span id="about">:speech_balloon: About</span>
 `Crypt` is a web application designed to protect your most valuable words and text messages through advanced encryption.
 With this easy-to-use platform, you can turn words into unintelligible codes, ensuring the confidentiality and security of your communications.

-> This project is already hosted on the Netlify website and ready to use, to access the web page click [aqui](https://crypt.vercel.app/).
+> This project is already hosted on the Vercel website and ready to use, to access the web page click [Here](https://crypte.vercel.app/).

 <br/>